Gromov-Witten theory via roots and logarithms: Naive--orbifold comparisons

 When $k=1$ the result is \cite[Proposition~3.1.1]{AbramovichMarcusWise}.
 The general case has the same proof, noting that when $X$ is equipped with the divisorial logarithmic structure from $D$ we have

 The relative obstruction theory \eqref{eqn: pi star f star Tlog} for $p$ induces a virtual pullback $p_{\operatorname{v}}^!$ on Chow groups \cite{ManolachePull}.

-The naive space for the universal target is typically not pure-dimensional when $k>1$.
+The naive space for the universal target is typically not pure-dimensional when $k>1$ (see Remark~\ref{rmk: naive not pure dimensional} below).
 Nevertheless, its presentation as an intersection of Artin stacks as above endows it with a class of the expected dimension, by Fulton--Kresch intersection theory~\cite{Kresch}.
-Indeed the stack $\Mfrak$ is smooth, and therefore admits a refined Gysin pullback~\cite[Section~6.1]{Kresch}.
-If the numerical data is fixed, each factor $\mathfrak{Log}(\Acal|\Dcal)$ is irreducible and carries a fundamental class: see~\cite[Proposition 1.6.1]{AbramovichWiseBirational}.
+Fixing the numerical data, each factor $\mathfrak{Log}(\Acal|\Dcal)$ is irreducible and carries a fundamental class \cite[Proposition 1.6.1]{AbramovichWiseBirational}.
 The \textbf{virtual class for the naive space} is therefore defined as